CreatorXperience/weather-dashboard/README.md

 # Features
 Current Weather: Get real-time weather data for a chosen location.
-Temperature: View the current temperature in Celsius or Fahrenheit.
+Temperature: View the current temperature in Celsius.
 Weather Icons: Easily identify weather conditions with intuitive icons.
-Location Search: Search for weather information by city name or ZIP code.
+Location Search: Search for weather information by country name.
 Responsive Design: The app is designed to work seamlessly on both desktop and mobile devices.

 # Technologies Used